drvinceknight/pfm/_sources/tools-for-mathematics/03-calculus/tutorial/main.md

 ```

 We will now create the first equation, which is obtained by substituting $x=0$
-in to the value of the derivative and equating that to $\pi$:
+in to the value of the derivative and equating that to $0$:

 ```{code-cell} ipython3
 first_equation = sym.Eq(derivative.subs({x: 0}), 0)